nirvaankohli/Fluxi/README.md

 ## Why this vision works

 - **Concise and Memorable** – It’s a powerful, single-sentence statement that clearly communicates the product’s aspirational future.
-- **Customer-Centric and Future-Oriented** – It centers on students’ experience and imagines a transformed, organized learning journey. :contentReference[oaicite:1]{index=1}
+- **Customer-Centric and Future-Oriented** – It centers on students’ experience and imagines a transformed, organized learning journey.

+- **Real Yet Ambitious** – Balances feasible technological implementation with bold, long-term aspiration.